How long do you have to file a workers’ compensation claim in Georgia?

 There are many time limitations when it comes to reporting a workers compensation claim.
 This article will provide you with some information regarding different deadlines and time frames that are important when it comes to your workers’ compensation claim.

 However, it’s always advisable to contact an attorney if you have any questions.
-As always, the experienced attorneys at Gerber & Holder Attorneys At Law are more than happy to speak with you.
+As always, the experienced attorneys at Gerber & Holder Workers’ Compensation Attorneys are more than happy to speak with you.

 When to report a workplace injury